ivopetkov/html5-dom-document-php/docs/markdown/ivopetkov.html5domdocument.createinserttarget.method.md

 # IvoPetkov\HTML5DOMDocument::createInsertTarget

-Creates an element that will be replaced by the new body in insertHTML
+Creates an element that will be replaced by the new body in insertHTML.

 ```php
 public DOMElement createInsertTarget ( string $name )